RazerMS/Shopping-Cart-Plugins-RazerMS_OpenCart2.0/README.md

 Installations
 -------------
-1. Download or clone this repository.
+1. Download from dist['https://github.com/MOLPay/OpenCart2.0_Plugin/tree/master/dist'] folder or clone this repository.
 Copy all the file and paste it at your opencart root directory.
 `<OpenCart_DIR>/admin/*`
 `<OpenCart_DIR>/catalog/*`